tarwn/lessthandot-hugo/blogs/content/posts/2011-03-08-t-sql-tuesday-016-grouping.md

 So basically we are aggregating in 1 or 5 minutes (really whatever @TimeSpan is, if it is 3 then it will be in 3 minute chunks).
 We are using the % [(Modulo)][4] operator to accomplish this.

-&#8211;If you run the code above with @TimeSpan = 5, you get data in 5 minute intervals
+–If you run the code above with @TimeSpan = 5, you get data in 5 minute intervals

 DECLARE @TimeSpan INT = 5